 Reflecting on all this, I have been thinking about the different ways that I, or others with lived experience, can contribute our expertise within the mental health sector.
 Some examples include:

-- A person with lived experience is named within a case study in a report, or piece of social media content.
+- A person with lived experience is named within a case study in a report or piece of social media content

-- A person with lived experience appears in a film.
+- A person with lived experience appears in a film

-- A person with lived experience acts as a discussant within a podcast, where they discuss issues with experts.
+- A person with lived experience acts as a discussant within a podcast, where they discuss issues with experts

-- A person with lived experience discloses themselves within a discussion or a workshop in order to make their point more strongly.
+- A person with lived experience discloses themselves within a discussion or a workshop in order to make their point more strongly

-- A person intervenes in a discussion or workshop saying 'from my own experience' without disclosing the specific nature of the experience.
+- A person intervenes in a discussion or workshop saying 'from my own experience' without disclosing the specific nature of the experience

-- A person with lived experience is an anonymous reviewer of a report or piece of content, commenting from a lived experience perspective.
+- A person with lived experience is an anonymous reviewer of a report or piece of content, commenting from a lived experience perspective

-- A person with lived experience is a member of an organisation’s Board of Trustees.
+- A person with lived experience is a member of an organisation’s Board of Trustees

-- A person makes a point that an issue would look like such and such 'from a lived experience perspective' but elides that the fact at it is their own experience they are talking about.
+- A person makes a point that an issue would look like such and such 'from a lived experience perspective' but elides that the fact at it is their own experience they are talking about

 I have mapped these in a grid with two axes: gifted versus owned, and disclosed versus anonymous:

-The meaning of a 'gifted' experience is largely interpreted by colleagues, experts and others – the person offers it as an example which typically fits a broader narrative which is already carved out by others.
+A 'gifted' experience - the meaning of a 'gifted' experience is largely interpreted by colleagues, experts and others – the person offers it as an example which typically fits a broader narrative which is already carved out by others.
 The experience often becomes embedded within intellectual property owned by an organisation or expert (such as reports, papers, films and social media feeds).

-The second axis represents the extent to which the person gives 'full disclosure' or maintains 'full anonymity'.
+Full disclosure - the second axis represents the extent to which the person gives 'full disclosure' or maintains 'full anonymity'.
 Appearing in a film, photo or being a member of a Board of Trustees fully identifies the person as someone with lived experience.

-An anonymous reviewer on a paper or piece of content, however, can bring their experience to bear on evaluating work, without disclosing it as their personal experience.
+Full anonymity - an anonymous reviewer on a paper or piece of content, however, can bring their experience to bear on evaluating work, without disclosing it as their personal experience.

 From an organisation's point of view, the value that people with lived experience can bring takes on different dimensions depending on whether their contributions are owned or gifted, disclosed or anonymised.
 Gifted contributions play an essential role, especially as case studies for fundraising or report writing, and disclosure can be central to ensuring these examples are perceived as authentic and genuine.